remance/Masendor/Readme.md

 Ver 1.6: Siege battle

 Ver 1.7: Commander, strategist and leader duel with dynamic result and event (Move from 0.2.7 as it is not main priority in the early battle sample yet), transfer leader

+ver 1.8: leader rapport and affect on authority and control mechanic including surrender and betrayal

 Ver 1.9: Deployable Defence (Stakes, Barrier, Camp, Wagon, )